greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 `COPY` only deals with the specific table named; it does not copy data to or from child tables.
 Thus for example `COPY table TO` shows the same data as `SELECT * FROM ONLY `table``.
 But `COPY (SELECT * FROM table) TO ...` can be used to dump all of the data in an inheritance hierarchy.

-Similarly, to copy data from a partitioned table with a leaf child partition that is an external table, use an SQL query to select the data to copy.
-For example, if the table `my_sales` contains a leaf child partition that is an external table, this command `COPY my_sales TO stdout` returns an error.
+Similarly, to copy data from a partitioned table with a leaf partition that is an external table, use an SQL query to select the data to copy.
+For example, if the table `my_sales` contains a leaf partition that is an external table, this command `COPY my_sales TO stdout` returns an error.
 This command sends the data to `stdout`:

 ```
 COPY (SELECT * from my_sales ) TO stdout